FAQs - How to apply?

 Is there an application deadline?

 You can apply at any time.
-However, to be considered for funding, you need to apply within the appropriate funding round; an early application is particularly important for overseas (non-EU) applicants.
-See the current funding round deadlines here:
+However, to be considered for funding, you need to apply within the appropriate funding round.
+An early application is particularly important for overseas (non-EU) applicants.

 Does submitting an application mean I am automatically considered for funding/scholarships?

-If you have chosen a research topic from the following web page, then pick the institute corresponding to the person who proposed the topic.
+If you have chosen a research topic from the following web page, then pick the institute corresponding to the person listed under ‘Contact’.

-I am interested in two institutes/topics.
+I am interested in two PGR programmes / two topics.
 Which one should I pick?

 What documents do you need in support of my application?